samuelsadok/S1/README.md

 | shared-c# *			|    C# code shared by all applications                                                      |
 | schematics			|    Altium Designer circuit schematics and PCB layout of the quadrocopter and base station  |

-* these folders are git subtrees (i.e. they are git repositories themselves)
+The folders marked with a star are git subtrees (i.e. they are git repositories themselves)

 ## Git Structure